 Most of the physical symptoms are experienced within the first 72 hours and withdrawal symptoms are generally at their worst during this period.
-Physical Suboxone withdrawal symptoms usually go away after a month but psychological symptoms can continue for several months.
+Physical Suboxone withdrawals usually go away after a month but psychological symptoms can continue for several months.

 As the first week progresses, people usually experience aches and pains, insomnia, and mood swings.
 Depression is the most significant symptom after the second week.
 Even after a month, individuals are often still experiencing depression and intense cravings.
 This is when the risk of relapse is at its highest.

-Because the Suboxone withdrawal timeline can be drawn out, anyone who has stopped taking this drug needs to work with a medical professional to prevent relapse.
-If you want to quit using Suboxone because you’re pregnant or breastfeeding, professional support is especially important.
-A doctor may recommend a sped-up tapering schedule or prescribe methadone or Subutex which are safe for use during pregnancy.
+Because the Subutex and Suboxone withdrawal timeline can be drawn out, anyone who has stopped taking this drug needs to work with a medical professional to prevent relapse.
+If you want to quit using Subutex or suboxone because you’re pregnant or breastfeeding, professional support is especially important.
+A doctor may recommend a sped-up tapering schedule or prescribe methadone, which can be safe for use during pregnancy.

 If you are recovering from an opioid addiction, you may have been given Subutex or Suboxone to help relieve your withdrawal symptoms.
 Maybe you’ve been using these drugs recreationally and things have spiraled out of control.
 In either case, you need to seek help.
 Instead of quitting abruptly, reach out to our top-rated addiction treatment facility to find out how you can become opioid-free.